Karsenh/AHKScripts/RuneCrafter/ZeahBloods/README.md

 2. Create method for moving camera x degrees y direction with mouse wheel button

 3. Create method to check if the color that was just clicked has disappeared

+4. check for specific text in an area